mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I paused, scrambling for words.

-"Tell me what's going on-"
+"What's going on-" he pried.

 I backed away and stammered, "I'll tell you later.
-Take care of Laen-Laen, he'll be headed back home."
+I promised Laen I'd get him some cakes.
+Take care of him when you get home, will you?"

 I turned to walk out the door, but he called for me again, and I couldn't help but stop.
 His eyes were pleading, worried.

 "We swore the Oath of Trust to each other," he reminded me.
-"Whatever is going on between you affects me as well."
+"Whatever is going on between you two affects me as well."

-"You can't be involved."

-"I already am."

 I stood just outside, staring at the gaudy patterned wood floor of his office while the weight of what I was about to do finally came to me.

 He pushed again, "If you won't tell me, then I'm going with you."

-"You have patients to see"
+"You have patients to see," I said.

 "They can wait."

 "Kipnu-"

 _I could run now.
 I wanted to run.
-I had this all planned out.
-I would deliver the message, then serve my time in Ulukoma and come back redeemed.
-I would survive.
+I had this all planned out: deliver the message, then serve my time in Ulukoma and come back.
+I could survive.
 But if Kipnu came with me?
-I would have to fend for both of us in a place like that.
-He doesn't know how to survive on land alone._
+I would have to fend for both of us in Ulukoma.
+Kipnu couldn't find food in the wild, or fight off someone trying to steal from us.
+He doesn't know how to survive in a place like that._

 I lowered my voice and spoke resolutely.
-"If you go with me, it will be a long time before you come back."
+"It may take a while, but I'll be back.
+I promise."

 "What are you talking about?
 The trains run four times a day."

-"This isn't about the trains.
-I'm going on this journey alone and it might be a while before I'm back."

-"Stop being cryptic.
-What are you planning, Liffa?"

 His gaze cast doubt on my resolve.
-How easy it would have been to say yes; to have him next to me while I interrupted a room full of intellectuals about some important science I didn't understand.
-To know that I wasn't alone in thinking this was the right thing.
+How easy it would have been to say yes; to have him next to me while I interrupted a room full of politicians about some important science I didn't understand.
+To know that I wouldn't be alone when I did what I felt was right.
 But this wasn't about me.
-This was about the whole of us.

-The path forward was clear.
-"Goodbye," I said with a faltering voice.
+Kipnu needed to be kept safe.

+"I...
+I love you," I said.
+"Goodbye."

 I hopped onto Laen and didn't look back.